naix0x/RSS-Telegram-Channels/README.md

 Welcome to the 📧 RSS feed posting in Telegram Channels, using nodejs used library rss-parser.
 This script can update RSS Feed per 1 minutes and anti duplicated checks send rss to channels telegram.

+This Rss feed bot can also display instant views, making it easier for readers without having to open the browser again.

 ## 🚀 Technologies

 This Telegram bot is built using the following technologies: